johnstonskj/rust-rdftk/rdftk_core/README.md

 **Version 0.3.0**

-* API is now entirely trait based with a simple in-memory implementation in core.
+* The abstract RDF API, described in module 'model', is now entirely trait based.
+* An implementation, in module 'simple', provides concrete in-memory types.
+* Added a new type LanguageTag to model these values more completely.
+* Added notion of features which denote capabilities supported by data sets, graphs, and statements implementations.

 **Version 0.2.4**